Federal 100 Awards

 Fed 100 nominations are now open

-For more than a quarter-century, the awards have honored individuals who go far beyond their assigned duties to make a difference.
+This will be the 30th year that these awards have honored individuals who go far beyond their assigned duties to make a difference.
 The Federal 100 are the most prestigious awards in federal IT -- and for good reason.
 But it all starts with a great pool of nominees.
-So if you know people you believe should be among the 2018 Federal 100, please make sure our judges know about them, too.
+So if you know people you believe should be among the 2019 Federal 100, please make sure our judges know about them, too.

 Not certain what it takes to make the Federal 100?
 Here are five points to remember: